The Product Strategy-Metrics Sandwich: How to Align North Star Metrics and Key Results

 The Timelines of NSMs, Strategy, and OKRs

-It’s difficult to define an exact timeline, but Vision and NSM are about the (potentially) infinite product development journey, whereas Strategy has a (varying) time horizon.
-In a recent conversation, Stephanie Leue, Chief Product Officer at Doodle, told me that “finding that balance in your Product Strategy is challenging.
+Vision and North Star Metric are about the (potentially) infinite product development journey, whereas Strategy has a smaller time horizon.
+In a recent conversation, Stephanie Leue, Chief Product Officer at Doodle, told me that “finding that balance [between Vision and North Star Metrics] in your Product Strategy is challenging.
 I think you need to clearly articulate what's the risk of that bet, what's the evidence behind it, and how big are the risky bets over the next 12 to 18 months.”
-OKRs, in contrast, typically have a quarterly (sometimes even annual) horizon, to implement Strategy.
+In contrast, OKRs typically have a quarterly (sometimes even annual) horizon, to implement Strategy.

 Approximate timelines influencing the elements of a NSM, Product Strategy and OKRs

-So to shape Product Strategy you want to rely on the NSM as a key influence.
+So to shape Product Strategy you want to rely on the North Star Metric as a key influence.
 Or, as Daniel Schmidt has summarized:

 “By modeling a strategy that’s independent of time-based goals, you get a lot of the same benefits as OKRs.
 You clearly articulate the “why?” behind your work.”

-And though the word “sequence” can have a bad ring to it in Product Management, it is what differentiates metrics from goals as product teams measure real progress toward meaningful destinations in their never-ending journey toward their Product Vision.
+And though the word “sequence” can have a bad ring to it in Product Management, first defining your North Star Metric, then articulating a Strategy and finally establishing OKRs ensures each gets the attention it deserves.
+By purposefully separating how and when these elements are decided, product teams can then make real progress towards meaningful stepping stones in the never-ending journey to reach their Product Vision.

 How to Move from Product Strategy to Quarterly OKRs

-Your Product Strategy should not just emerge from a 2-hour workshop; it needs messy, deep dive work.
-Still, there comes a time where you have to synthesize it for easier communication, whether that’s through the canvas of your choice or concise statements.
-Depending on the company-/product-/feature-level, you need to consider different levels of granularity.
-Make sure these are real choices and not just repeating business as usual.
+Your Product Strategy should not just emerge from a 2-hour workshop; it needs messy, deep-dive work.
+Still, there comes a time where you have to synthesize it for easier communication, whether that’s through the framework of your choice or concise statements.
+Depending on the company-/product-/feature-level, you need to consider different degrees of granularity.
+Make sure this synthesis results in clear choices that actually drive strategic outcomes, not broad statements that mimic your general business vision.

-To inform company-level or annual team-level OKRs, you can turn the specific choices into proxy metrics.
+To inform company-level or annual team-level OKRs, you can turn the specific product strategy choices you make into proxy metrics.
 These aim to answer the question of how you would know that you have “won” (or that your choices were successful).

 By design, these proxy metrics are lagging indicators: they move rather slowly, their results can only be detected in hindsight, and they can’t be influenced by one cross-functional product team alone.
-This is pretty much the opposite of what you want an actionable and useful Key Result to look like.
+While your proxy metrics are good for company-level OKRs, they are the opposite of what you want in a useful Key Result for your teams' short-term tracking.

 Turning Lagging Proxies into Leading Indicators

-To identify more leading indicators, you need to reverse-engineer the customer journeys from the segments your Product Strategy prioritizes.
-Ultimately, you’re looking for the common denominators among the „successful“ users.
-What patterns do they have in common?
+To identify leading indicators rather than lagging ones, you need to reverse-engineer customer journeys from the segments your Product Strategy prioritizes.
+Ultimately, you’re looking for the common denominators among „successful“ users: What patterns do they have in common?

-Since leading indicators are about trading certainty for responsiveness, consider two criteria in particular: How autonomously can you influence these metrics, and at what pace will you be able to detect changes?
+Since leading indicators are about trading certainty for responsiveness, consider two criteria in particular.
+First, how autonomously can you influence these metrics?
+And second, at what pace will you be able to detect changes?

-The lagging proxy metric representing success for the Mental Fitness Product area of our example might be useful for an annual OKR Set, but not for the week-over-week prioritization throughout a quarter.
-Based on the qualitative and quantitative insights available to them, their reverse-engineering of leading indicators might look like this:
+The lagging proxy metric representing success for the Direct Messaging Product at LinkedIn example might be useful for an annual OKR Set.
+But it won’t be of use for week-over-week prioritization throughout a quarter.
+Instead, reverse-engineering of leading indicators based on the qualitative and quantitative insights available to that team might look like this:

 Reverse-engineering leading indicators responding to a team's actions from lagging proxy metrics

-The connection between a quarterly OKR and a NSM might not always come in the form of straight lines and clear KPI trees– and that’s ok.
-As long as the team owning the Product Strategy did the work to ensure their strategy choices are influenced by a NSM and can loosely connect to it, they are headed in the right direction.
+The connection between a quarterly OKR and a North Star Metric might not always come in the form of straight lines and clear KPI trees– and that’s ok.
+As long as the team owning the Product Strategy did the work to ensure their strategy choices are influenced by a North Star Metric and can loosely connect to it, they are headed in the right direction.

-Bringing the digital fitness company full circle, here’s what a Product Strategy-Metrics sandwich could look like for the Mental Fitness Product area for the digital fitness company example:
+Bringing the LinkedIn example full circle, here’s what a Product Strategy-Metrics sandwich could look like for the Direct Messaging product:

-Product Strategy is the Substance of the Sandwich, but requires NSMs and OKRs to have the right Impact.
+Product Strategy is the Substance of the Sandwich, but requires North Star Metrics and OKRs to have the right Impact.